KThreeMTPO/ChatBotBot/README.md

     DeepSpeech (to be deprecated) - https://github.com/mozilla/DeepSpeech

-### Prerequisites: Currently requires

-DeepSpeech (likely to be removed) but used during initial development / evaluation.

 ## AudioTest
     a simple console app that sends audio data to RaspberyPiWebServer, for testing.
     Will be deprecated by the raspberry pi robot code when it becomes a bit more flushed out